Loving Touch: The Benefits of Infant Massage

 The regular routine of infant massage offers additional benefits to both child and caregiver that are not necessarily provided by normal affectionate touch.

-Premature infants benefit from massage as well.
+Premature infants also benefit from massage.
 A handful of small studies found that premature infants who had regular massage therapy gained weight faster and were able to leave the hospital sooner than those without massage therapy.

 - Strengthened immune system

-And it is not just moms who should massage their infants.
+Infant massage is not just for moms.
 A study from Australia showed that dads who massaged and bathed their infants on a regular basis fostered better response from the 12-week-old infants—as measured by eye contact, smiling, vocalizing, and reaching—and were more involved with their babies.

 There are numerous books and videos available that can teach the basic strokes of infant massage, but classes offer parents so much more.